Skip to main content

 • Then come back into it.
 You should see something like this.

 • From now on, you can add and configure your usual Contact component(s) as needed.
-If you need to add another Contact component so you can make one (all the pre-filled fields) read only, then have another for editable details, this is also possible.
+If you need to add another Contact component so you can make one (all the pre-filled fields) read-only, then have another for editable details, this is also possible.

-• You can also create logic based on mapped fields from the Attendee Verification "CRM Lookup" Contact Component you added first.
-These don't have to be fields in the second (visible) Contact Component.
+• You can also create other logic based on mapped fields from the Attendee Verification "CRM Lookup" Contact Component you added first.
+These don't have to be fields in the visible Contact Component(s).

 What it looks like to an attendee: